Calculate Precision And Recall In A Confusion Matrix

 Goal:

-precision and recall for each class using map()
+precision and recall for each class using map() to calculate list division.

 from operator import truediv